vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-shipping-provider.md

 ## API

 - `load` - function for fetching shipping method.
-When invoked, it requests data from the API and populates `response` key inside `state` property.
+When invoked, it requests data from the API and populates the `response` key inside the `state` property.
 This method accepts a single optional `params` object.
 The `params` has the following option:

     - `customQuery?: CustomQuery`